MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/mea/gs-e-invoicing-eg-get-started.md

 ---
-title: Electronic invoicing for Egypt
+title: Electronic invoicing in Egypt
-description: This article explains how to get started with electronic invoicing for Egypt in Microsoft Dynamics 365 Finance and Dynamics 365 Supply Chain Management.
+description: This article explains how to get started with electronic invoicing for Egypt in Microsoft Dynamics 365 Finance.
 author: achansoriya
 ms.author: achansoriya
 ms.topic: how-to